atomic-junky/Monologue/README.md

 - **Nodes:** Each stage of your dialogues is defined by a node with specific characteristics and tasks.
 - **Test:** Run your story directly inside Monologue and from the node you want.

+## Versioning

+Releases are numbered with the [semantic versioning](http://semver.org/) format: `<major>.<minor>.<patch>` and constructed with the following guidelines:

+- Breaking backwards compatibility bumps the major
+- New additions without breaking backwards compatibility bumps the minor
+- Bug fixes and misc changes bump the patch

 ## Credits

 Made by [Atomic Junky](https://github.com/atomic-junky/). </br>